Mallarde History, Family Crest & Coats of Arms

-Anglo-Saxon name that was given to a miller or the keeper of a mill.
+The Mallarde name was originally an Anglo-Saxon name that was given to a miller or the keeper of a mill.
 The surname Mallarde is derived from the Old English word mylenweard.
 This name is common in the southern and western counties; elsewhere, the form Milner predominates.
 The "mill-ward" was the keeper of the mill having derived from the Middle English words "melle, mulle, and mulne."
-CITATION[CLOSE]

 Early Origins of the Mallarde family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallarde research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallarde History in all our PDF Extended History products and printed products wherever possible.

 Mallarde Spelling Variations